-But God created you as a human being with emotions, and he wants you to be real – to let them out by expressing them to him.
-If you don’t do that, they will eventually come out in other ways – perhaps inappropriate ways.
+But God created you as a human being with emotions, and he wants you to be real—to let your emotions out by expressing them to him.
+If you don’t do that, they will eventually come out in other ways—perhaps inappropriate ways.

 2. Receive Help from Others

 We give so much in ministry that often it’s hard for us to receive from others, but if you’re going to survive the emotional strain of the heaviest seasons of ministry, you’re going to have to find some people who will support you.
 You need some people with whom you can let your hair down.